 HPV is a very common sexually transmitted virus.
 There are many different types of HPV:

-- Low-risk HPV types, such as HPV 6 and 11, cause genital warts but are rarely associated with cancer
+- Low-risk HPV types, such as HPV 6 and HPV 11, cause genital warts and are rarely associated with cancer

-- High-risk HPV types cause cervical cancer, as well as cancers of the vagina, vulva, anus, penis, oropharyngeal (throat, tongue, soft palate) and possibly lung.
+- High-risk HPV types cause cervical cancer, as well as cancers of the vagina, vulva, anus, penis, oropharynx (throat, tongue, soft palate), and possibly lung.

 - HPV 16 and HPV 18 are the causes of most cases of cervical cancer

 At least half of sexually active women and men are infected with HPV at some point in their lives.
-HPV usually goes away on its own.
-Only 10% of women remain infected for more than 5 years.
-But sometimes HPV does not go away.
+HPV usually goes away as a result of the body's immune system fighting off infection.
+Only 10% of women remain infected for more than 5 years, and sometimes HPV does not go away.
 A chronic, long-term infection with a high-risk type of HPV can cause changes in cervical cells that eventually lead to cancer.

 HPV infection is spread primarily by having sex with a partner infected with HPV.
 It is transmitted through skin-to-skin contact with infected areas of the genitals, anus, or mouth.
 Using condoms and limiting the number of sexual partners can help reduce the risk of contracting HPV.

 Cervical cancer is extremely rare in women younger than age 20.
-The median age of diagnosis is 48 years.
-Half of all cervical cancer diagnoses occur in women ages 35 - 54 years.
-About 20% of cervical cancer diagnoses occur in women over 65 years of age, mostly in women who did not receive regular cancer screening during their younger years. .
+The median age of diagnosis is 49 years.
+Nearly half of all cervical cancer diagnoses occur in women ages 35 to 54 years.
+20% of cervical cancer diagnoses occur in women over 65 years of age, mostly in women who did not receive regular cancer screening during their younger years.

 Race and Poverty

-In the United States, Hispanic women are most likely to develop cervical cancer, followed by African-American women.
-African-American women have the highest death rate from cervical cancer.
-Asians, Caucasians, and Native American women have the lowest risks for being diagnosed with and dying from cervical cancer.
+In the United States, Hispanic women are most likely to develop cervical cancer, followed by African American women.
+African American women have the highest death rate from cervical cancer.
+White and Asian women have a lower risk for being diagnosed with and dying from cervical cancer.

-These differences are probably related to socioeconomic factors.
-Numerous studies report that high poverty levels are linked with low screening rates.
-In addition, lack of health insurance, limited transportation, and language difficulties often hinder a poor woman’s access to screening services.
+Some of these differences are probably related to socioeconomic factors.
+Many studies report that high poverty levels are linked with low screening rates.
+In addition, lack of health insurance, limited transportation, and language difficulties often hinder a poor woman's access to screening services.

 Human papillomavirus (HPV) is the main risk factor for cervical cancer.
 The most important risk factor for HPV is sexual activity with an infected person.
 Women most at risk for cervical cancer are those with a history of multiple sexual partners, sexual intercourse at age 17 years or younger, or both.
 A woman who has never been sexually active has a very low risk for developing cervical cancer.

-Sexual activity with multiple partners increases the likelihood of many other sexually transmitted infections (chlamydia, gonorrhea, syphilis).
-Studies have found an association between chlamydia and cervical cancer risk, including the possibility that chlamydia may prolong HPV infection.
+Sexual activity with multiple partners increases the likelihood of many other sexually transmitted infections (chlamydia, gonorrhea, and syphilis).
+Studies have found an association between chlamydia and cervical cancer risk; including the possibility that chlamydia may prolong HPV infection.